Disease

 Unpot the plant and examine the root system and rhizomes.
 Wear gloves and have clean scissors or a sharp knife ready.
 Healthy roots are white to light tan, firm, and numerous.
 Healthy rhizomes are firm, fleshy, and cream-white to light green when cut.
 Rotting tissue in both is brown-black, soft, and sloughs apart when touched.

 Remove all old potting mix from the roots by gentle hand separation and rinsing under cool running water.
-You need to see the rhizomes clearly to assess damage extent.
+You need to see the rhizomes clearly to properly assess the extent of the damage.

 Cut away all soft, dark, mushy root and rhizome tissue using sterilized scissors or a knife.
 Cut back to firm, white, healthy tissue.
-Discard all removed material.
+Discard all removed material rather than composting it near other plants.
 If less than 25% of the rhizome structure remains, recovery is uncertain but still possible.

 Dust all cut surfaces with powdered sulfur or cinnamon, or apply a diluted copper fungicide spray, then lay the rhizome sections out on a dry towel in indirect light rather than repotting right away — because Aspidistra's rhizome is the plant's real water-storage organ, a callused cut surface here matters more for long-term recovery than it would on a plant relying mainly on fine roots for reserves.

 Repot in fresh, well-draining mix.
-An appropriate mix for cast iron plant recovery is 60% quality potting mix with 40% perlite or coarse sand.
-Choose a pot that fits the reduced root/rhizome mass without excess soil around it — oversized pots hold more wet soil than the roots can access, prolonging the wet conditions.
+An appropriate mix for cast iron plant recovery is roughly 60% quality potting mix combined with 40% perlite or coarse sand.
+Choose a pot that fits the reduced root and rhizome mass without excess soil around it — oversized pots hold more wet soil than the remaining roots can access, which prolongs the wet conditions that caused the problem in the first place.

 Wait 5–7 days before watering after repotting.
 Then water lightly.
-From this point, allow the soil to dry out completely (tested with a finger 2 inches down) before each watering.
+From this point on, let the soil dry out completely, tested with a finger 2 inches down, before each watering.
 The cast iron plant's natural drought tolerance gives it a real chance at recovery even from significant rhizome damage.

 Prevention

-- Never allow the pot to sit in water — empty saucers and cachepots within 30 minutes of watering
+• Never allow the pot to sit in standing water — empty saucers and cachepots within 30 minutes of watering

-- When in doubt, wait another week before watering — this plant responds better to underwatering than overwatering
+• When in doubt, wait another week before watering — this plant responds far better to underwatering than to overwatering

 Quick Summary